Flexible sigmoidoscopy looks inside the lower part of your large bowel. It is also called a bowel scope or flexi sig.

 Before your test

-You will be sent written instructions before your test about what you need to do.
+You get sent written instructions before your test about what you need to do.

 Your bowel needs to be empty of poo for a flexible sigmoidoscopy.
 This is so the endoscopist has a clear view of your bowel.